 Despite its location near touristy Plaza Nueva, Bodegas Castañeda has managed to retain its authentic, local charm.
 Open since 1936 during the tumultuous Spanish Civil War, it’s home to spectacular paella and one of the best tortilla de patatas in town.

 One thing that makes Bodegas Castañeda stand out among other historical bars in Granada is their unique homemade wine.
-Known as caliscas, it’s a mix of vermouth, gin, rum, soda and spices.
-Not for the faint of heart!
+Known as calicasas, it’s a mix of vermouth, gin, rum, soda and spices—delicious, but not for the faint of heart!

 Address: Calle Almicereros, 1